TanjaKec/rtoolbox/content/module2/DataWrangling/_index.en.markdown

 #### Let's `%>%` all up!

-You can try to get into a habit of using a shortcut for the pipe operator
+You can try to get into the habit of using a shortcut for the pipe operator
 <img src="images/pipe_short_cut.png" width="450px" style="display: block; margin: auto;" />

 ##### 🗣👥 Confer with your neighbours: